croessner/nauthilus-website/docs/configuration/auth-policy.md

 There is no separate policy root.
 The supported configuration surface is `auth.policy`.
 The built-in default policy set is named `standard_auth`.
 When no custom policy rules are configured, `standard_auth` preserves the default Nauthilus authentication behavior through the same policy engine.

-Lua controls and Lua filters define script entries.
+Lua environment and subject sources define script entries.
 Their execution operation, auth-state guard, and start order are defined by `auth.policy.checks`.

 `checks` and `policies` have separate authority boundaries.
 You may configure checks only to control fact collection, Lua script operation scope, auth-state guards, and start order while `standard_auth` remains the decision authority.
 A stage and operation become custom-authoritative only when matching rules exist in `auth.policy.policies`.